egyptdj/GANs/README.md

 Repository for TensorFlow implementation of Generative Adversarial Networks (GANs).

 ## Background
+*!
+Tensorflow 2.0.0-alpha is released.
+Update will follow.*

 TensorFlow implementation of GAN and its variants can be easily found from GitHub.
 Despite the fact that most GANs share the minimax-game philosophy with some modification in its **model** (**model** refers to the multi-layer perceptron structure in this document. i.e. layers of D and G) or **graph** (**graph** refers to the operations applied to the **model** in this document. e.g. optimizers, losses and regularizers of the network), there has been no implementation that can separately switch between these modifications.
 Say that you want to try a network that has a **model** of the DCGAN, combined with a **graph** of the GEOGAN with hinge loss.